kinory24/Knowledge-forChatbot/README.md

 # Knowledge-ChatBot for PhD
-Contains .txt and .pdf files to provide to a personal chatbot and affect its personal knowledge on topic.
+Talk to PDFs in the sense of making up a personal ChatBot.
+This should be able to retrieve knowledge from a customized list of documents and answer to the user's query.

-Also contains the code for doing a personal ChatBot which is trained on the material used for the bibliographic review on Single-Pilot Operations.
+The will is to keep this application free.